rightedges/the-ml-vision-book/chapters/4-use-cases.md

 - [x] Explored Smart City applications and the impact of traffic optimization.
 - [x] Understood the role of Segmentation in medical diagnostics and oncology.
 - [x] Learned how Industrial vision uses Augmentation to detect never-before-seen defects.
+- [x] Explored the 3D bridge between vision and robotic manipulation.
 - [x] Discovered the environmental impact of Precision Agriculture and Wildlife Monitoring.

 In our final chapter, we will look at exactly *how* we take these visions and make them run on the actual hardware of our world.